DarthCoursucant/Square-Eyes-Project/README.md

     - Figma
     - Github
     - Github Pages
-- Pictures / Icon / Fonts From
+- Pictures / Icon / Fonts / Content From
     - Icon8
     - Unsplash
     - Google Fonts
+    - ChatGPT

 ## What Is Sqaure Eyes Project ?
 - Sqaure Eyes Project is a project assingnemnt I had in my first semester at Noroff Bergen.